-A while back I got a call from a potential client.
-She asked a question I’d never heard.
-“I need to know who you voted for in the election.”
+After the 2016 presidential election, I got a call from a potential client, and she asked a question I’d never received before, “I need to know who you voted for.”

-I’ve been a therapist for over 25 years.
-I’ve been asked if I was divorced, married, how old I was, whether or not I was a Christian, and certainly what methods I used in therapy.
-More than once, I was asked if I’d personally been through what the caller was struggling with, which sometimes is a question that simply reflects the intensity of the pain he or she is in, “You couldn’t understand or help if you haven’t been through this.”
+I’ve been a therapist for over twenty-five years.
+I’d been asked if I was divorced, married, how old I was, whether or not I was a Christian, and certainly what methods I used in therapy.
+More than once, I’ve been asked if I’d personally been through what the caller was struggling with, which, I believe, reflected not only the intensity of their pain, but also the loneliness of that very pain.
+And the likely belief, “You couldn’t understand or help if you haven’t been through this.”

 But never had I been asked about my vote.
-The question revealed how strongly this woman felt about not being safe if my political beliefs weren’t aligned with hers and perhaps, even culturally, how politically charged these differences have become.
+The question revealed how strongly this woman felt about not being safe if my political beliefs weren’t aligned with hers and perhaps, on a cultural level, how politically charged these differences had become for some.

 She said she couldn’t continue our conversation without an answer.
-So I wished her well, but explained that there was a boundary between my personal and professional life — the same answer I always give for an inquiry that goes outside of what I feel comfortable sharing with a client.
-I hope she got some help.
+So I wished her well, but explained that there was a boundary between my personal and professional life, which is the same answer I always give for an inquiry that goes outside of what I feel comfortable sharing with a client.
+I had no problem with her question; she had the right to ask it.
+And I hope she got some help.

-I was involved several weeks ago in a workshop for parents whose children had died.
-I watched as those who’d somehow managed to breathe and put one foot in front of the other after it happened in their lives — comforted and supported others whose loss was more raw.
+However, for several years, I’ve been honored to participate in a workshop for parents whose children have died.
+I watched as parents whose grief was older – who’d somehow managed to breathe and put one foot in front of the other during those first years – comfort and support others whose loss was more raw.
 I felt very humbled in the presence of such suffering, as I often do in my own office.
-Yet I offered what I could, not having the same personal tragedy those people were trying to live through — but what I’ve learned from my work with other horribly bereaved parents.
+And I offered what I could, being open that I hadn’t walked that walk, but was drawing upon my own experiences and training.

 So what’s better?
 Which way should I go?

-Then there are differences that are based on more pragmatic facts.
-I grew up in the South.
-My family wasn’t a military family, poor or unstable.
-The only color skin I will ever have is white.
+Then there are differences that are based on more immutable characteristics, facts inherent to who I am that are unchangeable.
+For example, I grew up in the South, my family wasn’t a military family, poor or unstable, and the only color skin I will ever have is white.